 Looking for a Panchakarma retreat in Kerala can be hard work, in this post I share about my Ayurveda Panchakarma in Kerala experience and share tips for finding the right Kerala detox program for you!

 This post contains compensated affiliate links.
 Read more in my disclosure here.

 This is my account of my Ayurveda experience in Kerala in winter 2015, what I learned from it, how it affected me, and I also share tips on how to find Ayurveda retreats in Kerala with questions you should ask.

 I’d heard about Ayurveda through Yoga classes, online research and tales from friends.
 Planning my travels to India, it seemed natural to take the opportunity to spend a few weeks in Kerala – the home of Ayurveda, and experience a Panchakarma detox for myself.
 Panchakarma is the process of purifying and cleansing the body (detox by any other word) using traditional Ayurvedic methods.

 Each year, 700,000 foreigners travel to Kerala for Ayurvedic treatment.

 Ayurveda, meaning the ‘Science (or wisdom) of Life’ in Sanskrit, is a 5,000 year old medicine system with its routes in Indian Vedic culture, and can be considered as an Alternative Medicine system.
 Ayurveda is the less well known but inseparable sister of Yoga; Ayurveda being the science behind the practice of Yoga.

-Armed with about as much knowledge of Ayurveda as contained within those two paragraphs above, I booked myself in for an Ayurvedic Panchakarma (detoxification program) for two weeks in the Western Ghats of Kerala.
+Armed with about as much knowledge of Ayurveda as contained within those two paragraphs above, and having scoured a bunch of online Panchakarma reviews, I booked myself in for an Ayurvedic Panchakarma (detoxification program) for two weeks in the Western Ghats of Kerala.

 My main goals for my ayurveda detox retreat were to detox, relax, and to sort out my less than perfect digestive system.